bryanwweber/orbital-mechanics-notes/orbital-maneuvers/plane-change-maneuvers.md

 \end{aligned}
 :::

-where $\phi$ is the flight path angle, Eq. {eq}`eq:plane-change-delta-v-scalar` becomes:
+where $\phi$ is the flight path angle, @eq:plane-change-delta-v-scalar becomes:

 :::{math}
 :label: eq:plane-change-delta-v-flight-path
 \Delta v^2 = v_1^2 + v_2^2 - 2 v_1 v_2\left[\cos\Delta\phi - \cos\phi_2\cos\phi_1\left(1 - \cos\delta\right)\right]
 :::

-If $\delta$ = 0° and there is no plane change, then this equation reduces to the same equation we developed previously for non-Hohmann transfer trajectories, Eq. {eq}`eq:non-hohmann-delta-v-scalar`.
+If $\delta$ = 0° and there is no plane change, then this equation reduces to the same equation we developed previously for non-Hohmann transfer trajectories, @eq:non-hohmann-delta-v-scalar.

 ### Pure Rotation of the Orbital Plane